 Why Employees Quit in Groups

 It happens in workplaces everywhere.
 To bosses everywhere.
 One employee hands in their resignation and before they are out the door one or two, even three or four other employees also hand in their resignations.
+It can be for lots of reasons, but if it is because of not having a comfortable working environment you can buy your office supplies online.
 It’s a very “Jerry McGuire” phenomenon.
 We all remember that moment when McGuire gave an inspiring speech about leaving the company, striking out on his own, out from under the thumb of an oppressive boss whose morals are no longer in line with his, and he turns to all those in the office and asks: “Who’s coming with me?”

 At Unemployment Solutions For You, we understand it’s expensive to lose employees.
 And cost rises with position.
 A low-wage employee ($10/hr) is said to cost a company approximately $3,000.
 But a $100/hr CEO can cost a company upwards of $200,000.
 (All according to Christina Merhar’s blog post.)

 Merhar informs that: “Some studies (such as the Society for Human Resource Management) predict that every time a business replaces a salaried employee, it costs 6 to 9 months’ salary on average.”